antononcube/RakuForPrediction-blog/Articles/Doing-Data-Science-with-Raku.md

 There are three ways to read this document:

 - Just look (or maybe, download) the mind map in the next section.
+  - And the section "Machine Learning & Statistics".
 - Just browse or read the summary list in the next section and skim over the rest of the sections.
 - Read all sections and read or browse the linked articles and notebooks.

-Actually, it is assumed that many readers would read one random section, hence, most of the sections are mostly self-contained.
+Actually, it is assumed that many readers would read one random section of this document, hence, most of the sections are mostly self-contained.

 ------

 ## Summary of Data Science components and status in Raku

-The list below summarizes how Raku covers the DS components listed above.
-Each component-item has sub-items for its "previous" state (pre-2021), current state (2025), essential or not mark, a 1-5 star rating of its current state, and references.
+The list below summarizes how Raku covers the Data Science (DS) components listed above.
+Each component-item has sub-items for its "previous" state (pre-2021), current state (2025), essential-or-not mark, current state 1-to-5 star rating, and references.
 There are also corresponding [table](https://rawcdn.githack.com/antononcube/RakuForPrediction-blog/9df544c29920f90321ce3c521326f538c371cedb/Articles/Diagrams/Doing-Data-Science-with-Raku/Doing-Data-Science-with-Raku-status-table.html) and [mind-map](https://github.com/antononcube/RakuForPrediction-blog/blob/main/Articles/Diagrams/Doing-Data-Science-with-Raku/Doing-Data-Science-with-Raku-status-mind-map-light.pdf).

+**Remark:** Current-state star ratings are, of course, subjective.
+But I do compare the Raku's DS ecosystem with those of Python, R, and Wolfram Language, and try to be intellectually honest about it.

 - Data ingestion
     - Comment: That is fundamental and all programming systems have such functionalities to various degrees.